nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 ### Bottom-up Dynamic Programming

-Let’s try to populate our `dp[]` array from the above solution, working in a bottom-up fashion.
+Let’s try to populate our `dp[]` array from the above solutionMimicPQ, working in a bottom-up fashion.
 Since every <b>Fibonacci number</b> is the sum of the previous two numbers, we can use this fact to populate our array.

 Here is the code for the <b>bottom-up dynamic programming approach</b>: